SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/visual-editor.md

   - visual
 ---

-Prophecy’s visual interface, where data pipelines are built using a drag and drop interface or with SQL code.
-Business users can visually create their SQL data models with Prophecy's visual canvas, with all their work automatically turning into high-quality SQL code on Git.
+Prophecy’s visual interface is where you can build data pipelines using a drag and drop interface or with SQL code.
+As a business user, you can visually create your SQL data models with Prophecy's visual canvas, with all of your work automatically turning into high-quality SQL code on Git.

 ## Visual Canvas